jsdabrowski/SLR-RE4ML/README.md

-# SLR-RE4ML
-Requirements Engineering For Machine Learning Systems: A Systematic Literature Review
+# Supplementary Material - Requirements Engineering For Machine Learning Systems: A Systematic Literature Review

 The repository contains suplementary materials for our systematic literature review.
 They are part of the journal submission.
 The materials include: